souxls/Collections/README.md

 - [awesome-design-patterns](https://github.com/DovAmir/awesome-design-patterns) - A curated list of software and architecture related design patterns.
 - [Awesome-CloudOps-Automation](https://github.com/unskript/Awesome-CloudOps-Automation) - Cloud-ops automation runbooks that are ready to use.
 Build your own automations using the hundreds of drag and drop actions included in the repository.
 Built on Jupyter Notebooks, our automation platform jumpstarts your SRE RunBook creation. 😎 published by the unSkript community.
 - [Awesome-Multimodal-Large-Language-Models](https://github.com/BradyFU/Awesome-Multimodal-Large-Language-Models) - Latest Papers and Datasets on Multimodal Large Language Models.
+- [awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok alternatives and other ngrok-like tunneling software and services.
+Focus on self-hosting.

 ## Python